 Fifth grade science cirriculum includes three modules which span the three major strands of science.
 Students study Mixtures and Solutions, which is part of Physical science.
 Astronomy, with a particular emphasis on the solar system, is part of Earth Science.
 Finally, a study of Living Systems, which is part of Life Science, rounds out the year.
 The curriculum is inquiry based and relies heavily on hands on activities.
 The primary focus is on learning the skills associated with experimentation such as measurement, observation, drawing conclusions, and designing experiments.

-Fifth grade social studies explores the history and development of the United States of America.
-Study begins with the Native peoples of North America and the relationship of the development of native civilizations to the physical environment of the tribal home.
-Students next explore the reasons and motivations behind the Age of Exploration.
-Explorers from European powers are examined and the lasting effects of specific explorations are connected to “famous” explorers.
-Early colonial settlements are studied through a colonial American simulation activity which incorporates the religious, economic, cultural decisions necessary to develop a community.
-Students study the actions leading to the Declaration of Independence and the Revolutionary War, major battle action during the war and the ultimate victory of the new country.
-Finally, students study the development of the United States Constitution.
+Fifth grade explores the history and development of the United States of America.
+The year begins by learning about the Native peoples of North America and the relationship of the development of these civilizations to the physical environment of the tribal homelands.
+Students next discover the motivations behind the Age of Exploration by examining European expeditions to the New World.
+Students learn how the lasting effects of specific explorations connect to New World development.
+Through a colonial simulation activity, students must make the religious, economic, and cultural decisions necessary to survive and to develop a colonial community in early America.
+Students study the actions leading to the Declaration of Independence and the Revolutionary War as they research early American heroes.
+Class groups use their knowledge to script, compose and perform an original musical play to teach others about the seminal events of the founding of the United States.
+Next, students study the development and structure of the United States Constitution.
+Finally, fifth graders complete an independent research project and presentation to teach classmates about an additional event in United States history.
 Throughout the year, students learn research skills, discernment strategies, economic decision making, and examine positive character traits.